 "As a social psychologist, I research justice, emotion and motivation, and support people (and people in relationships and organisations) to work through failure, mistakes, and transgressions.
 I am passionate about putting the pieces together for my students to succeed (in uni and beyond) and generally a slightly obsessive human problem solver."

-"As the Program Director of our postgraduate professional degrees, I’m passionate about training the next generation of clinicians (and future colleagues!) and ensuring they are highly effective, culturally responsive, evidence-based practitioners.
+"As Deputy Course Coordinator (coordinating our Clinical Psychology degrees), I’m passionate about training the next generation of clinicians (and future colleagues!) and ensuring they are highly effective, culturally responsive, evidence-based practitioners.
 My research and clinical passion is psycho-oncology – the scientific exploration of the psychological impact and treatment of cancer."

 Professor